Long-term prediction intervals with many covariates: Prediction interval for error process

 \section{Prediction interval for error process}

 Before moving on to a more general discussion with a large number of covariates compared to sample size, we use this section to discuss a primer without covariates i.e. our response here is just a mean-zero error process.
-This section also elaborately describes the model specifications on the error process i.e. whether the process is short/long range dependent or has light/heavy tails.
-Under short-range dependence, if window size $m$ is long enough then the dependence of $y_{n+1}+\ldots+y_{n+m}$ on $y_1,y_2,\ldots, y_n$ diminishes and the conditional distribution of $(y_{n+1}+\ldots+y_{n+m})/\sqrt{m}$ given $y_1,\ldots,y_n$ is almost similar to the unconditional distribution and thus one can obtain a simple central limit theorem to quantify the uncertainty surrounding the prediction. \citet{Wu04} proved that for $q>5/2$, the condition gives the a.s. convergence
+This section also elaborately describes the model specifications on the error process i.e. whether the process is short/long-range dependent or has light/heavy tails.
+Under short-range dependence, if window size $m$ is long enough then the dependence of $y_{n+1}+\ldots+y_{n+m}$ on $y_1,y_2,\ldots, y_n$ diminishes and the conditional distribution of $(y_{n+1}+\ldots+y_{n+m})/\sqrt{m}$ given $y_1,\ldots,y_n$ is almost similar to the unconditional distribution and thus one can obtain a simple central limit theorem to quantify the uncertainty surrounding the prediction.
+Consider $(e_i)$ a mean-zero stationary process and let $S_m=e_1+\ldots+e_m$. \citet{Wu04} proved that for $q>5/2$, the condition gives the a.s. convergence

-where $\Delta$ denotes the Levy distance, $m \to \infty$ and $\sigma^2= \lim_{m \to \infty}\|S_m\|_2^2/m$ is the long-run variance.
-We start by collecting an asymptotic normality result for linear process the results for the linear processes from \citet{chudyold}.

-However, when the error process have possibly long-range dependence such asymptotic normality fails.
+where $\|\cdot \|_2$ denotes the $L_2$-norm, $\Delta$ denotes the Levy distance, $\mathcal{F}_i$ is the $\sigma-$field $\sigma(\ldots, e_{i-1},e_i)$, $m \to \infty$ and $\sigma^2= \lim_{m \to \infty}\|S_m\|_2^2/m$ is the long-run variance.
+We start by collecting an asymptotic normality result from \citet{chudyold}.
+When the error process has possibly long-range dependence such asymptotic normality fails.
 Keeping the linear structure intact, we provide some empirical consistency result for the quantile-based methods from Section \ref{sec:methods}.
 These results depict all possible scenarios of heaviness of tail and range of dependence.
-Finally we extend these results to the more practically applicable non-linear case under the functional dependence framework
+Finally we extend these results to the more practically applicable non-linear case under the functional dependence framework.
+Throughout this section, the observed process $e_i$ are either direct linear sum of independent and identically distributed (i.i.d. henceforth) innovations that are unobserved or we assume $e_i$ to be a general non-linear function of these.
+For the latter, we define some tractable moment-based coupling measure which we call functional dependence measure.